Foso/Jetpack-Compose-Playground/mkdocs/foundation/textfield.md

 # TextField

+!!! info
+    This is the API of version dev10.
+Newer versions may have a different one

 TextField can be used to insert text.
 This is the equivalent to **EditText** from the Android View system.

 <p align="left">